Michael Li

 and machine learning at Carnegie Mellon University.

-I'm particularly interested in advancing our scientific
+I'm interested in advancing our mechanistic

 understanding of